AbstractMenus/Docs/general/menu_structure.rst

 	  }
 	]

-Menu structure may seem difficult at first sight, but don't be afraid, as you will move forward through the wiki you will learn how each part of the plugin works.
+Menu structure may seem difficult at first sight, but don't be afraid, as you will move forward through the docs you will learn how each part of the plugin works.

 Multiple menu file
 ~~~~~~~~~~~~~~~~~~